Reinstating A Driver's License

 Other Issues To Consider

-These are some of the other issues to consider related to reinstating a driver's license.
+Here are other questions to consider.
+They are about reinstating a driver's license.

-If you feel that your license was wrongly suspended, you have 30 days from the date of your arrest to request an administrative hearing.
-Mail your written request to the OMV at P.O.
-Box 64886 Baton Rouge, LA 70896, or visit your local OMV field office to request the hearing.
+If you think your license was wrongly suspended, act quickly.
+You have 30 days from your arrest to request a hearing.
+Mail your request to the OMV at P.O.
+Box 64886 Baton Rouge, LA 70896.
+You can also visit your local OMV office to make the request.

-The Louisiana OMV may issue you a temporary driver’s license to use until your suspension hearing is held.
+The Louisiana OMV may give you a temporary driver’s license until the hearing.

-If you were suspended due to DUI, you can apply for a hearing within 15 days, for all other suspensions you can apply in 30 days.
-An administrative law judge or the OMV Chief Administrator will hear your case and determine whether your driver’s license should be suspended or not.
+If your suspension was for DUI, request a hearing within 15 days.
+For other suspensions, you have 30 days.
+An administrative law judge or the OMV Chief Administrator will decide your case.